r00tk1d/jira-branch-name-generator/README.md

 `<category>/<JIRA-ID>-<short-description>`

+1. `<category>`:
-1. Category: The category is defined by the ticket type.
+   - The category is defined by the ticket type.
 This is mapped with the `ticketTypeMap` in the `content.js`.
 Feel free to adjust this map for your needs.
+   - Example: `bugifx`
+2. `<JIRA-ID>`:
-2. JIRA ID
+   - The JIRA ID of the ticket.
+   - Example: `ABC-12345`
+3. `<short-description>`:
-3. Short Description: The title of the jira ticket in lower, kebap case.
-The extension also removes any character that is not a letter or a digit.
+   - The title of the jira ticket in lower, kebap case.
+The extension also removes any character that is not a letter or a digit and converts some special characters.
+   - Example: `Backend | Übermittlung von PDF nicht möglich` -> `backend-uebermittlung-von-pdf-nicht-moeglich`

 ## Installation